 Visual Psychophysics - From Theory to Experiment

-In the second half of Summer Semester 2019, we (Prof. Stefan Treue & Dr. Clio Quigley) will offer a block course entitled "Visual Psychophysics - From Theory to Experiment".
+In the second half of Summer Semester 2020, we (Prof. Stefan Treue, Dr. Clio Quigley & Benedict Wild) are offering a course entitled "Visual Psychophysics - From Theory to Experiment".
 This introductory course is a mixture of lecture, seminar, and practical exercises and will emphasise the importance of psychophysics as a central method in human perceptual and sensorimotor research.
 Beyond gaining an understanding of the underlying theoretical principles, students should also be able to design and conduct their own psychophysical experiments and critically assess published studies by the end of the course.

 Who should attend.